1st Maine Cavalry Regiment: Stoneman's raid and the Chancellorsville Campaign

-In April 1863, MGEN Joseph Hooker sent MGEN George Stoneman to cut Lee's line of supply on the Orange and Alexandria and Virginia Central Railroads at the town of Gordonsville.
+In April 1863, Maj.
+Gen. Joseph Hooker sent Maj.
+Gen. George Stoneman to cut Lee's line of supply on the Orange and Alexandria and Virginia Central Railroads at the town of Gordonsville.
 Hooker hoped Lee would withdraw from Fredericksburg since he would be cut off from supplies and transportation.
 Hooker assured Stoneman that he would keep in communications with him while he was on the raid.
 This expedition was also a significant change in the use of Federal Cavalry.
 The cavalry was beginning to expand from their traditional screening/scouting roles and add the role of a mounted strike force tasked with finding and fighting the enemy.
 Hooker directed Stoneman in his orders on April 12, 1863, "Let your watchword be fight, and let all your orders be fight, fight, fight."

 The raid would be conducted with the men carrying light loads concentrating on weapons and ammunition.
 Sustenance for man and beast were to be taken from rebel territory.
-The 1st in the lead of COL Kilpatrick's 1st Brigade of BGEN David McM.
+The 1st in the lead of Col. Kilpatrick's 1st Brigade of Brig.
+Gen. David McM.
 Gregg's 2nd Division seized the bridge across the river at Rappahannock Station, but further reconnaissance found the roads beyond to be nearly impassable in the rain and mud.
 The men's eagerness was thwarted as heavy spring rains kept the bulk of the force on the Federal side of the river looking for a suitable spot to get across in force.
 To keep the force undetected, Stoneman had given the order that no fires would be allowed after dark for the duration of the march.